AAleotti/book-exercises/chapter-04-exercises/exercise-3/README.md

 - A _list_ of information about the command (i.e., things that it does, or how it can be used).

 Note that you can preview this Markdown in Atom to make sure it works correctly.

+##_sed_

+Example of usage:

+`sed -i "s/*/_/g" < file.text`

+Information about this command:
+- sed can be used to replace a character with another character
+- in the example above "*" is going to be replaced with "_"
+- sed is going to do this substitution globally
+- the change is going to be done directly in the input file